 Mother’s Day in France - make a medal

-In France, a day of celebration for mums was first declared by Napoleon, who wanted to reward mothers of large families.
-It was revived, following World War I, as a way to show gratitude to mothers for helping to rebuild the population after many lives were lost.
+A Mother's Day celebration was then revived, following World War I, as a way to show gratitude to mothers for helping to rebuild the population after many lives were lost.
 Actual medals were awarded.
-This tradition is reflected today by children who make medals to give to their mums to thank them for everything they do.
+This tradition is reflected today when French children make medals to give to their mums, to thank them for everything they do.

 Mother’s Day in Sweden - time for a trip

-In Sweden, children sell small plastic flowers as gifts to not only mark Mother’s Day, but to raise money to send mothers with young children on a small trip.
+In Sweden, children sell small plastic flowers as gifts to not only mark Mother’s Day but to raise money to send mothers with young children on a small trip.
 Doesn’t that just sound like a dream come true?
 Even a nice day out will be so appreciated.

 For all of those mums working hard, getting little sleep or doing it alone - we adore this idea!
 They 100% deserve it!